St. Nicholas of Myra is one of the greatest and holiest bishops of the early Church. He is also one of the most popular saints of all time!

 [4] He appeared to Emperor Constantine in a dream and informed him that three men imprisoned were actually innocent.
 The dream was so vivid that the following morning the Emperor released the men.
 St. Nicholas also became the patron of captives, wrongfully accused.

 [5] There was young boy named Dimitri who was swimming and drowned in the river Dnieper (in modern day Russia).
 His family pronounced him dead and prepared to mourn his loss.
 But Dimitri was found alive and well far south, praying in Nicholas' cathedral in Myra.
 In the minds of the faithful, there was no doubt that Nicholas had saved him.
+St. Nicholas is the patron saint of Russia and of all children.

-In December of 342, Nicholas felt his spirit being strongly drawn towards heaven.
+On December 6, 342, Nicholas felt his spirit being strongly drawn towards heaven.
 He prayed to God to take him home.
 Suddenly, angels appeared to him and he cried out: "Into thy hand, O Lord, I commend my spirit."
 He then died and the angels accompanied his soul directly to heaven.
 His body was buried in a great shrine in Myra, where men saw his bones exude a fragrant healing oil to which many miracles were attributed.
 No less than twenty miracles performed by St. Nicholas were attested to by living witnesses, and countless more following his death.
 A great cathedral was built in his honor in Constantinople.

 However during the Crusades and invasions by the Mohammedans, his relics were transferred for safe keeping to Bari, Italy (on the Adriatic Coast).
 A church was built there in Bari and the devotion to this great saint spread all over Western Christendom.
 Thus he became one of the most beloved saints both in the East and West.
+In the Greek culture, no male name is more common than Nicholas.
 During the Middle Ages, his feast was celebrated with great merriment and gift giving.
-(Today many Catholics refer to him as the ‘real’ Santa Claus, since his life and devotions to him are the original source for much of what has been secularized into the Santa mythology.
-In fact, in the Germanic tongue his name i
+In particular, children received small gifts and treats, symbolizing the kindness that Saint Nicholas had shown to children during his lifetime.